State profile · SC · CMS + NAIC

 The verdict

-Marketplace insurers in South Carolina deny 19.8% of claims — near the 21% national average, the 14th-highest of 31 states, and drivers pay an average $1367 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in South Carolina deny 18.1% of claims - below the 20% national average, the 22nd-highest of 30 states, and drivers pay an average $1367 a year for auto cover, more than the $1191 national average (the 15th-most-expensive of 51 states).

 avg claims denied